 When to use a pre-sue report

-When you think about collecting debt, then there are a range of different methods that are available to help you to retrieve and recover the debts that are owed.
+When you think about collecting debt, then there is a range of different methods that are available to help you to retrieve and recover the debts that are owed.
 You may have already tried some, but they could have been unsuccessful.
 Knowing if your debtor has the ability to pay the debts that are owed is something that you aren’t likely to know, without doing a little digging or looking into financial background information which generally is not available to the general public.

 The option to check on your debtor, to help you to determine the financial status of your debtor, is when pre-sue information can be most helpful.

 Obtaining a pre-sue report is a vital step before you start to take legal action to recover money owed to you against a company or an individual that owes you a sum of money.
-By understanding if any court action is going to be worth it and be effective in the end, it will help you to make sure that you aren’t wasting more of your time and money by going through the process of litigation and it being unsuccessful when it comes to enforcement to recover any outstanding sums.
+By understanding, if any court action is going to be worth it and be effective in the end, will help you to make sure that you aren’t wasting more of your time and money by going through the process of litigation and it being unsuccessful when it comes to enforcement to recover any outstanding sums.